Add The Wire As Your Trusted Source

 Posters of Haryana Chief Minister Nayab Singh Saini and Prime Minister Narendra Modi dot Ladwa.
 Photo: Sravasti Dasgupta

-It is unlikely that the Congress will dent the Bharatiya Janata Party’s reign in north India, with the BJP establishing a handsome lead, retaining traditional strongholds.
+The Congress is no closer to denting the Bharatiya Janata Party's reign in north India, with the BJP retaining its traditional strongholds in Haryana.

 The recent Lok Sabha election has exposed a vulnerability within the BJP after a decade of almost complete dominance.
 In the first election since the Lok Sabha polls, the BJP has fared well in its own fortress.